coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 body { max-width: 72em !important; }
 </style>
 ```
-# CocoonFS format specification
+# CocoonFs format specification

 Copyright 2023-2025 SUSE LLC

 Licensed under CC BY-SA 4.0

 ## [Introduction]{#sec-introduction}
-CocoonFS is a special purpose filesystem format designed for securely storing small items of highly sensitive data such
+CocoonFs is a special purpose filesystem format designed for securely storing small items of highly sensitive data such
 as, but not limited to, a software TPM's state and UEFI variables in a confidential Trusted Execution Environment (TEE)
 setting.